Skip to Content

 How GridCal Simplifies the Process

 GridCal employs a topology processing methodology that bridges the gap between these modeling styles.
-It treats all nodes as part of a graph, defining relationships between buses (nodes) and branches (edges) in a consistent abstraction.
+It treats all nodes as part of a graph using one single node type (the Bus), defining relationships between buses and branches in a consistent abstraction.
 Rather than altering the original network data structure, GridCal creates snapshots, called NumericalCircuits, for topology processing.
 This ensures that the integrity of the original configuration is preserved while enabling detailed analyses.
-Efficient algorithms identify “islands” or sub-networks for independent analysis, demonstrating that node-breaker and bus-branch distinctions are irrelevant when proper techniques are applied.
-By leveraging sparse matrix representations, GridCal ensures computational efficiency regardless of the chosen modeling style.
+An efficient graph traversing algorithm identify “islands” ans buses that become the same because of switching, demonstrating that node-breaker and bus-branch distinctions are non-existent when proper techniques are applied.

 Why This Matters